empathic-ai/altimit/README.md

 Altimit's Engine is built on top of the Godot Engine, leveraging its cross-platform support and open architecture.
 It's a fork of the main branch of the Godot Engine with a few additional features and optimizations to provide the best possible experience of Altimit.

-Whenever possible, developers are highly encouraged to contribute to the main branch of Godot and/or this repository rather than Altimit's fork of the Godot Engine!
-Altimit is intended to augment Godot, not detract from its development.
+Whenever possible, developers are highly encouraged to contribute to the main branch of Godot or this repository of plugins, rather than Altimit's fork of the Godot Engine.
+This helps limit fragmentation.

 ## Plugins